 This post is the first in a series about transforming the traditional hospital call center to drive engagement, acquisition and retention, and revenue.
 In our next post, we’ll examine the engagement center, a model that has emerged in several leading health systems in response to trends in the market and greater consumerism around healthcare purchasing.
 In our final post, we’ll examine how one large academic institution is blazing the path to anywhere, anytime engagement, delivering powerful advances for patients, local populations, and its business results.

-Unfortunately, traditional hospital call centers are not.
+Unfortunately, traditional hospital call centers often struggle to provide seamless patient experiences.
 Why?
 Let’s take a closer look at what these types of call centers are like:

 Overview of the Traditional Hospital Call Center